rebooting/python3_11_build/Readme.md

 # Python 3.11.9 Build Project

 This project provides Docker-based build scripts to compile Python 3.11.9 from source and package it as a portable ZIP file for Ubuntu 24.04.
-It's an alternative me to using deadsnakes PPA or other package managers to install Python on Ubuntu 24.04 to run FastSDcpu.
+It's an alternative for me to using deadsnakes PPA or other package managers to install Python on Ubuntu 24.04 to run FastSDcpu.

 ## Prerequisites